 The foreign exchange market shows up most years in some form on the Advanced Placement exam.
 Drawing the graph isn’t too difficult since it looks like a typical supply and demand graph.
 But there are some differences you need to be aware of.
-Review it all below; then check your understanding with the Flash game below.
+Review it all below, then check your understanding with the review game.

 Note: I will use the market US Dollars relative to Mexican Pesos as my example for simplicity, but these concepts apply equally to any two currencies.

 Axes: The “y” axis on the foreign exchange market is the “Exchange rate in Pesos,” “Pesos per Dollar,” or my preference, “Price of Dollars in Pesos.”

 The “x” axis is the quantity of US Dollars.

 Just like every other market, where the two curves intersect you find the equilibrium price and equilibrium quantity.
 In this case, the price is called the exchange rate.
 When the exchange rate increases, the currency appreciates.
 When the exchange rate falls, the currency depreciates.

 Determinants of Currency Demand: There are 3 determinants of demand for a currency (shifters).
 The first is the demand for a country’s exports.
 If the demand for a country’s exports increase, the demand for the currency also increases (causing the currency to appreciate).
 If demand for exports decrease, demand for the currency also decreases (causing the currency to depreciate).
 Some factors that influence the demand for a country’s exports include price levels (lower price levels, higher demand), foreign national income (more foreign income, more demand), and foreign consumers’ tastes and preferences.